 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 While the data lake concept can be applied more broadly to include other types of systems, it most frequently involves storing data in the Hadoop Distributed File System (HDFS) across a set of clustered compute nodes based on commodity server hardware.
-The contents of a Hadoop data lake need not be immediately incorporated into a formal database schema or consistent data structure, enabling users to store raw data as is; information can then either be analyzed in its raw form or prepared for specific analytics uses as needed.
+The reliance on HDFS has, over time, been supplemented with data stores using object storage technology, but non-HDFS Hadoop ecosystem components typically are part of the enterprise data lake implementation.

 As a result, data lake systems tend to employ extract, load and transform (ELT) methods for collecting and integrating data, instead of the extract, transform and load (ETL) approaches typically used in data warehouses.
 Data can be extracted and processed outside of HDFS using MapReduce, Spark and other data processing frameworks.

-The Hadoop data lake isn't without its critics, or challenges for users.
-Spark as well as the Hadoop framework itself can support file architectures other than HDFS.
+The Hadoop data lake isn't without its critics or challenges for users.
+Spark, as well as the Hadoop framework itself, can support file architectures other than HDFS.
 Meanwhile, data warehouse advocates contend that similar architectures -- for example, the data mart -- have a long lineage and that Hadoop and related open source technologies still need to mature significantly in order to match the functionality and reliability of data warehousing environments.